 This gun was used as a Dual-Purpose (DP) secondary on the King George V and Vanguard battleship classes and as the main guns on the Dido and Spartan cruiser classes.
 This was a somewhat large caliber for a DP gun, but chosen because it was considered that this size would provide the maximum weight of shell that could still be manually handled by the average gun crew.
-Unfortunately, the design of the gunhouse was cramped and the heavy projectile and cartridge cases resulted in a lower rate of fire than expected.
+Unfortunately, the original design of the gunhouse was cramped and the heavy projectile and cartridge cases resulted in a lower rate of fire than expected.
 In addition, the slow elevating and training speeds of the mounts were found to be inadequate for engaging modern high-speed aircraft.

 The later mountings designed for HMS Vanguard enjoyed a much improved RPC system and were coupled with the USN's outstanding Mark 37 fire control system which eliminated the manually-operated fuze-setters in the previous mountings, giving the gun crews a roomier working space.
 However, Vanguard did not see service until long after World War II had ended and she was destined never to fire her guns in anger.